TOPICS OF PHYSICS

 Measurement of volume

-volume of a cube with sides 1 m long.
-Other units of volume
+Volume is the quantity of space that an object occupies.
+The SI unit of volume is cubic metre (m³).
+One cubic metre is the volume of a cube with sides 1 m long.
+Other units of volume includes:

 (a) cubic centimetre (cm³);